William Cubitt (politician)

-William Cubitt (1791 – 28 October 1863), lord mayor of London, was an English engineering contractor and Conservative Party politician.
+William Cubitt (April 1791 – 28 October 1863) was an English building contractor and Conservative Party politician, one of the Members of Parliament for Andover from August 1847 until 1861, and again from December 1862 until his death.
+He was Lord Mayor of London for two years in the 1860s.

+Early life

+The son of Jonathan Cubitt, a carpenter of Buxton, Norfolk, and his wife Agnes Scarlet, Cubitt was born there and baptized in the parish church of St Andrew's on 17 April 1791.
+While he was a child, his father moved the family to London, but died in December 1806 and was buried at St Clement Danes, Westminster.
+Cubitt joined the navy, but soon returned to settle in London, joining a carpentry and building firm established by his older brother, Thomas Cubitt, at Gray's Inn Road.

 Career

-William was a partner in the building firm established by his elder brother, Thomas Cubitt, at Gray's Inn Road but in about 1827 the partnership was dissolved leaving William solely in charge of the business.
+Cubitt became a partner in his brother's business, and about 1827 the partnership was dissolved, leaving Cubitt in sole charge.
+He also had a younger brother, Lewis Cubitt, who was a civil engineer and designer.

+In October 1827, Cubitt was admitted to the Freedom of the City of London, as a member of the Worshipful Company of Carpenters.
+In October 1835, he was translated to the Fishmongers' Company.

-William built Covent Garden, completed in 1830 and Fishmongers' Hall completed in 1834.
-He also built the portico and the original station buildings at Euston completed in 1837.
+Cubitt built Covent Garden, completed in 1830, and Fishmongers' Hall, completed in 1834.
+He also built the portico and the original Euston railway station, completed in 1837.
 He was also responsible for the reclaiming and development of Cubitt Town on the Isle of Dogs completed in 1850.
 He retired completely from the business in 1851.
-In 1883 the business was acquired by Holland & Hannen, a leading competitor, and the combined business became known as Holland & Hannen and Cubitts and subsequently as Holland, Hannen & Cubitts.
+In 1883, the business was acquired by Holland & Hannen, a leading competitor, and the combined business became known as Holland & Hannen and Cubitts and subsequently as Holland, Hannen & Cubitts.

-William also had a younger brother, Lewis, a leading designer of his day.

-William sat as a Member of Parliament (MP) for Andover from 1847 until 1861.
-He then resigned his seat on 23 July 1861 by accepting appointment as Steward of the Manor of Hempholme so that he could contest a by-election for the City of London, which he lost.
-He was re-elected for Andover on 17 December 1862 and served until his death on 28 October 1863.
+Cubitt sat as a Member of Parliament (MP) for Andover from the general election of July 1847 until 23 July 1861, when he resigned his seat by accepting appointment as Steward of the Manor of Hempholme, so that he could contest a by-election in the City of London constituency, caused by the elevation of Lord John Russell to the House of Lords as Earl Russell, which he lost narrowly.
+However, the death of Henry Beaumont Coles in 1862 caused a by-election at Andover which Cubitt won on 17 December 1862, and he served until his death on 28 October 1863.